Where does Frida come from?

 Typically, you will see your clinician for short visits every 2 to 4 weeks at the start to work on tailoring your treatment plan to your specific needs.

 Once your treatment plan is optimized, you will check in with your care team every three months by phone or chat.
 The choice is typically yours, although sometimes we will need to speak with you.
-And you can always message your care team for a response within one business day!
+And you can always message your care team!
+Responses are typically received within 2 business days.

 Who is Frida for?

 Frida is for anyone over the age of 18 who believes they have ADHD, or has ADHD.
 We tend to focus on women* because ADHD is more under-diagnosed in women than in men.
 Boys are 3x more likely to be diagnosed as girls, and research shows that 75% of women with attention problems are undiagnosed (source: CADDAC).